Skatteetaten/terraform-nomad-redash/example/README.md

 # Terraform module example
-The current directory contains terraform related files that use the module in `../`.
-See [template_example](../template_example/example/).

 All examples have their own directories, with a `main.tf` that references one or more modules.

 | Examples       |